clowdr-app/clowdr-app.github.io/content/resources/Organizer Guides/minimum-technical-requirements-for-using-clowdr.md

 Tip: you can use the following [ffmpeg](https://www.ffmpeg.org/) command to convert many input videos to a format Clowdr accepts.

     ffmpeg -i <input file> -vcodec h264 -s hd1080 -crf 23 output.mp4

+**Other Content Formats**

+Clowdr supports PDFs, and the following image formats: PNG, JPG/JPEG, GIF and WebP.

+We also support uploads for text/abstracts; links; youtube and other sites video embeddings (by url to the video); and zoom links!

 **Tip:** We also highly recommend attendees use headphones and an external camera, when available.
 This ensures a more comfortable experience during those long networking hours!